UUCARDS chalice UUCARDS

-Helen Zidowecki was a DRE in Augusta, Maine, for 15 years before being ordained as a Minister of Religious Education in 1998.
+Helen Zidowecki was a DRE in Augusta, Maine, for 15 years before being ordained as a Minister of Religious Education in 1998, and remains a member of that congregation.
 She was the Religious Education/Youth Specialist for the Northeast District, UUA, until June 2007.
-She is involved with the UU Religious Education History Group, the UU Small Group Ministry Network and UU Women's Heritage Society.
-She has led several Renaissance modules and been a mentor on the UU Religious Education Credentialing Program.
-She is a member of the UU Community Church, Augusta, ME.
+She has led Renaissance modules and is a mentor in the UU Religious Education Credentialing Program.
+She is involved with the UU Religious Education History Group and the UU Small Group Ministry Network.

 Ordering Information